eightball270/DHCP-Relay-Configuration/README.md

 *) optional if creating a WLAN connection, but can be replaced with a regular LAN (Client PCs)

 ## Configuration Done
-1. Divide into 4 vlans on the router and switch
+1. Divide into 4 VLANs on the router and switch
 2. Assign an IP address to each router as a gateway
 3. Inter-router connection
 4. DHCP server on first router (R1)